Bird Street Community Center

 Lisa Tedeschi Vergara, Founder

-In May of 2019.
-Lisa founded Storytime Crafts, Inc., a 501(c)(3) charitable nonprofit organization with the goal of uniting communities to promote inclusive childhood literacy opportunities.
-Lisa is described as “a literal connection to all things literary in Greater Boston”.
-Today, Lisa’s purpose and passion lies in her commitment to promoting literacy through art, community and kindness.
+In May 2019, Lisa founded Storytime Crafts, Inc., a 501(c)(3) nonprofit organization dedicated to fostering inclusive childhood literacy opportunities.
+Described as “a literal connection to all things literary in Greater Boston,” Lisa has made it her mission to unite communities through the shared love of reading and creativity.

 Ty Allan Jackson, Chief Literacy Advisor